Switching from pre-settled to settled status

 - dependent child aged 21 or over

-Your 5 years starts from the day you became a close family member of an EU, EEA or Swiss citizen, not the day you arrived in the UK - for example, the day you married your partner.
-It doesn't matter if they didn’t have settled or pre-settled status at the time.
+Your 5 years starts from either the day you arrived in the UK or the day you became a close family member of an EU, EEA or Swiss citizen, whichever was later.
+For example, if you came to the UK then married a German citizen, your 5 years starts on the day you got married.
+It doesn't matter if the EU, EEA or Swiss citizen didn’t have settled or pre-settled status at the time.

 You’re an extended family member if you’re a:

 - long-term partner who isn’t married or in a civil partnership

 - aunt or uncle

 If you had a family permit when you arrived in the UK, your 5 years starts on that day.
 If you didn’t have one of these, your 5 years starts the day you got a residence card.

 You can apply for pre-settled and settled status as a family member on GOV.UK.